aziaziazi/radionomy-test/README.md

 # Goal

+#### Introduction

 This is a quick job test.
-The goal is to implement a selectable and expendables list of music genres.
-I also implemented the rest of the page's elements to have a global view of what it looks like.
+The goal is to implement a selectable and expendable list of music genres.
+I also implemented the rest of the page's elements to have a better view of what it looks.

 #### Interaction
 Clicking a chip select the corresponding genre.
-Cliking again un-select the genre.
+Cliking again unselect it.

-Cliking the chip's *+* buton expend it to show the sub-selected chips.
-Cliking again collapse.
+Cliking the chip's **+** buton expend it to show the sub-selected chips.
+Cliking it again collapse.
-*Previous Step* and *CONTINUE* buttons change the Step Number in the store which update the step counter in the top.
+**Previous Step** and **CONTINUE** buttons change the *step number* in the store which update the step counter on the top os the title.

 # Usage